wazuh/wazuh-kubernetes/docs/ref/glossary.md

 ## Ingress controller

 A Kubernetes component that processes Ingress resources and configures the underlying load balancer or proxy to route external traffic into the cluster.
-In this deployment, an Nginx-based Ingress controller exposes the Wazuh dashboard and related HTTP(S) endpoints to users outside the cluster.
+In this deployment, an Traefik Ingress controller exposes the Wazuh dashboard and related HTTP(S) endpoints to users outside the cluster.

 ## Ingress resource